If you’re trying to conceive, knowing how to calculate your fertile window is key.

 Cervical mucus tracking

 Monitoring your cervical mucus can also help you identify your fertile window.
 You’ll notice a section of our tracker dedicated to this, as well.
+Using a fertility lube can help simulate the natural environment where human sperm thrive—fertile cervical mucus.

 Cervical mucus (aka vaginal discharge) is a fluid produced by your cervix.
 The cervical mucus produced right before and during ovulation is translucent, stretchy, and more copious.
 It has a similar consistency and appearance to egg whites.
 This is called fertile-quality cervical mucus because it’s ideal for helping sperm move along their journey into the uterus and fallopian tubes.